 For basic information about the MSc Climate Sciences program, please refer to the Factsheet provided by the Faculty of Sciences.

 As an exception from the standard curriculum (see Factsheet), the 60 ECTS of the master thesis can be separated into an internship and the writing of the thesis.
-Further information and some guidelines can be found in the FAQ section.
+Further information and some guidelines can be found in the Internship subsection.
 The courses are given at the participating research units of the Graduate School.
 The master thesis project can be carried out at one of these research units.

 Compulsory workshops and a seminar are the backbone structure of the MSc Climate Sciences program (see course list or documents below).
 It is the platform to meet all students of the master program and teachers from the different fields and disciplines, and it is designed to put your individual work and research interest into a broader context.
 You will learn from your expert fellow student, you will practice to write and talk about your work and how to get help in a collaborative learning environment.
 Some workshops are held jointly with students from the sister program at the ETH Zurich.